-Introduction to Constitution of India; Nature and salient features; Legislature, Judiciary and Executive; structure and functions and their interdependence; Forms of legal instruments: Articles, Legislation, Statute, Bye law, Order.
+Introduction to Constitution of India ; Role of legislature; Judiciary and Executive ; Forms of legal instruments: Articles, Legislation, Statute, Bye law, Order.

 Unit II

 Social Justice: Meaning and Concept; Social legislation: Meaning, Definition and concept; Social justice as an essential basis of social legislations; Social legislations in a Welfare State with special reference to India; Rights: Concept and Definition; Types of Rights: Rights of Women and Children; Rights of Scheduled Castes and Scheduled Tribes; Rights of accused and offender under Constitution of India; Indian Penal Code and Criminal Procedure code.